 If you’re a woman having cancer treatment, and you’ve been taking the contraceptive pill, check with your doctor whether it’s safe for you to continue.
 The pill can slightly increase the risk of a blood clot (thrombosis) in some people.
-But if you can use it, the pill is a very reliable form of contraception.

 For women with a risk of blood clots, the safest contraception is barrier methods such as condoms or the cap.

 There’s no evidence that chemotherapy treatment will affect your sexual partner.
 But there’s a small chance that the drug could find its way into your body fluids.